A Guide to Interactions Between Cats and Humans

 Grace, a community cat, has gotten used to a caregiver coming into her territory to feed her.
 However, she’ll stay hidden until her caregiver sets down the food and leaves.
 Only then does she emerge to eat.

 This independent cat lives in the woods beside an apartment complex.
 He has no caregiver and finds his own food.
-You’ll only see him at night and he’ll run if a person approaches him.
+You’ll only see him at night searching for a meal near the complex (usually from a trash can), and he’ll run if he sees or hears a person too close.

 This cat was born outdoors and lives in a forest away from regular human activity.
 She finds her own food in her natural environment.
 People are completely unfamiliar and scary to her.
 In fact, you may not be aware she exists because she’s so good at hiding!